This is it! Learn what to expect in these last few weeks before your baby arrives.

 You’re in the final weeks of your pregnancy.
 Soon, you’ll get to meet that baby boy or girl who’s been kicking up a storm inside your womb!
 Just in case you go into labor early, make sure all the final preparations are ready for your new arrival.
 Line up help – either from a family member or paid nanny, because you’ll likely need it during your baby’s first few days and weeks.
 Stock up on frozen meals that you can quickly pop into the microwave or oven.
 And, make sure you have all your baby supplies on hand.

-Here’s a look at what’s happening with your baby – and your body – this month.
+Here’s a look at what’s happening week by week with your baby – and your body – this month.

 Weeks 37 - 38

 Both your body and baby are making their final preparations for labor.
 Your little one is now considered full-term.
 Although she will likely stick around in your womb for a few more weeks, she could survive on the outside if she were born today.